Air Fryer Recipe

 Method

-2. Cut haddock fillets into bite-size pieces, about 1 inch wide.
+2. Cut the haddock fillets into bite-size pieces, about 1 inch wide.

-3. Set up dredging station with three bowls: one with flour, smoked paprika, salt, and pepper; one with beaten eggs; one with panko breadcrumbs.
+3. Set up a dredging station with three bowls: one for the flour, smoked paprika, salt and pepper; one for the beaten eggs; and one for the panko breadcrumbs.

-4. Coat each piece of haddock in flour mixture, then egg, then panko breadcrumbs.
+4. Coat each piece of haddock first in the flour mixture, then in the egg, and finally in the panko breadcrumbs.

-5. Place breaded haddock in air fryer basket in a single layer, not touching.
+5. Arrange the breaded haddock in the air fryer basket in a single layer, making sure the pieces are not touching.

-6. Air fry for 10-12 minutes until crispy and golden brown, turning halfway.
+6. Air fry for 10-12 minutes until crisp and golden brown, turning halfway through.

-7. Warm corn tortillas in a dry skillet over medium heat until pliable.
+7. Warm the corn tortillas in a dry frying pan over medium heat until pliable.

-8. Toss shredded cabbage with lime juice and a pinch of salt.
+8. Toss the shredded cabbage with the lime juice and a pinch of salt.

-9. Assemble tacos with crispy haddock, cabbage slaw, avocado slices, and coriander.
+9. Assemble the tacos with the crispy haddock, cabbage slaw, avocado slices and coriander.

-10. Drizzle with chipotle mayonnaise if desired and serve immediately with lime wedges.
+10. Drizzle with chipotle mayonnaise if desired, and serve straight away with lime wedges.

 Why this works in an air fryer